rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 1. Click the gear icon next to the folder name.
 2. From the menu, select **Edit Email Settings**.
-3. If you want to mail-enabled the folder, select the **Enabled** check box.
+3. If you want to mail-enable the folder, select the **Enabled** check box.
 4. Specify or edit the display name.
 5. Specify or edit the email address for the folder